radivot/myelo/CML/hahnel20/README.md

-Zooming in on the first 5 months of patient 6, initial flatness reflects the quasi-equilibrium assumption used to define initial Z values of others  not holding in the window, wherein activation dynamics are strong, and the remedy of assuming no activation also being incorrect.
+Zooming in on the first 5 months of patient 6, initial flatness reflects the quasi-equilibrium assumption used to define initial Z values of others  not holding in the window, wherein activation dynamics are strong, and the remedy of assuming no activation also not being correct.
 ```
 dd%>%filter(id=="pt6",time<5)%>%ggplot(aes(x=time,y=prct))+geom_line(size=1)+
 geom_hline(aes(yintercept=2+log10(Ymax/Ky)),linetype='dotted',col='red',data=d%>%filter(id=="pt6"))+